 - How do I cancel my parking permit and stop payroll deduction?

-- You should contact Transportation Services at least one month prior to the permit cancellation date for instructions on stopping your payroll deductions and returning your permit.
-Since deductions for permits are taken a month in advance, this will help prevent unnecessary deductions.
+- Contact Transportation Services one month prior to the permit cancellation date for instructions on stopping your payroll deductions and returning your permit.
+You may find instructions here.

-- If I no longer need my permit, can I return it for a refund?
+- If I no longer need my monthly permit, can I return it for a refund?

-- Yes, you can return your parking permit to Transportation Services to be reimbursed for the unused months, less an administrative fee for the processing of a refund.
+- Yes, you can return your parking permit and a note to Transportation Services dropbox to be reimbursed for the unused months, less an administrative fee for the processing of a refund.
 Please note that permits returned on or after the first of the month will be charged for the full calendar month.
-Refunds will be processed according to original payment method.
+Refunds will be processed according to the original payment method.
 Check refunds will be sent by US Mail within 2-3 weeks.